-Karnataka plans new liquor tax: Here's what it means for your budget - BusinessToday
+From whisky to beer: Karnataka’s new tax plan could raise liquor prices - BusinessToday

 What are the new taxation slabs for beer?

-Which popular liquor brands will be impacted?
+Which liquor brands will be impacted?

 According to media reports, consumers can expect an increase of around ₹10-25 for a 180ml bottle across several popular brands.
 The estimated price revisions are as follows: